Financial Record System

 The Budget Office is responsible for entering the original budget amounts and processing the Allocated Budget Transfer Forms on all non-grant projects.The Allocated Budget Transfers will adjust the revised budget column on the FIS reports.

-The Allocated Budget Transfer for is located on the Division of Financial Services website under http://www.k-state.edu/finsvcs.
+The Allocated Budget Transfer for is located on the Division of Financial Services website at http://www.k-state.edu/finsvcs.
 Instructions to complete the form are found on the Budget Office website: http://www.ksu.edu/budget/budgettransferguidelines.pdf

 Departments will release and approve Allocated Budget Transfers to the Budget Office.
 The Budget Office will then review all transfers and authorize them to be entered into FIS.
 The Division of Financial Services will upload them into the Financial Information System.